Ramadhuvishan/Blood_Link/README.md

 # BloodBank_Management
-An android application that enables communication between the Blood Donors and Donee in order to request and donate blood via Blood bank
+An android application that enables communication between the Blood Donors and Donee.

-# BloodBank
+The application uses Firebase real time database for storing and retrieving data.